kaybowwow/Dum/README.md

 2) We make the user choose from a list of services which kind of problem they have, making prioritizing easier.

 3) Added non-user created tickets to the ArrayPriorityQueue of tickets to simulate an actual help desk center.

+4) We used the cs1 package's Keyboard class to read user inputs.